akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 ### The Guardian Actor

-The top level actor, also called the guardian actor, is created along with the `ActorSystem`.
+The top level actor, also called the user guardian actor, is created along with the `ActorSystem`.
 Messages sent to the actor system are directed to the root actor.
 The root actor is defined by the behavior used to create the `ActorSystem`, named `HelloWorldMain` in the example below: